MarkKozel/CompOrgEText/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3d257301-cf65-416b-9219-845ea673442d/deploy-status)](https://app.netlify.com/sites/cs131/deploys)

 ## Development Log
+20220122 - Starting with clean repo to facilitate coordinating with Doc Reviewer and Peer Reviewer.
+Reverted to VuePress 1.x as 2.x was to *betaish*

 20211121 - Continuing to add structure and some content.
 Fixed issue w/ question components.
 They were not seeing global styles, so moved styles into <scope> blocks in each component.
 Will need to figure this out later

 20211129 - Adding pages for SW development (Design, Debugging, and Comments) for use in class this semester.
 Added LC3 Directory for LC3-specific examples